kanbanyte/sepa/assessments/design.md

 * unsupervised
 * semi-supervised

 ## Computer Vision
+The perception system will be able to identify objects and their locations with a great deal of accuracy thanks to the ZED 2 camera's use of binocular vision, which works similarly to human eyes' depth perception.
+Its 120-degree field of view and depth range of 0.2 to 20 metres give it a large detection area and enables better tracking of object positions.

+The ZED 2 can record video at a variety of frame rates and resolutions, including 2.2K at 15 fps, 1080p at 30 fps or 15 fps, and 720p at 60, 30 or 15 fps.
+Higher frame rates would enable better position tracking, while higher resolutions would improve object detection.

+With this in mind he project will require a system that is composed of the following items:

+### Input Data Validator
+The Depth Camera will likely output complex and possibly unprocessable visual data.
+Data must be passed to this sub-component to check for proper formatting in order to maintain high accuracy.

+### Perception Data Logger
+The perception system must keep track of metadata pertaining to the data it retrieved, its results, confidence level, and other attributes.
+This information is helpful for telemetry, bug fixing, and training computer vision models.

+### Computer Vision Network
+This is the central component of the image processing system, which uses validated input data to identify the presence of components that need to be assembled.
+The machine-learning network that has been trained to find objects at their designated locations is represented by this sub-component.

+### Position Data Formatter
+The Computer Vision Network's raw output is not accessible to other components because it is improbable that they will find it useful.
+Only boolean data indicating an item's presence or absence should be included in the data prediction model's output.
+The robot's motion control is then updated with the position data.

 # References
 > *[If you have used information from published sources, show where it came from here (and cite them in the relevant places of this report).*\